oscaroox/crownstone-lambda/README.md

 #### Dialogflow

-With dialogflow we will also create a new Action in the actions console, but this time we will have to import the intents found in the zip file in the assets folder.
+For Dialogflow we will also create a new Action in the actions console, but this time we will have to import the intents found in the zip file in the assets folder.

 1. Go to the [Action console](https://console.actions.google.com/)
 2. Create a new project.